Austin Barnes Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.54 team ERA ranks seventh among all MLB pitching staffs.
+- The Brewers have the seventh-ranked team ERA among all MLB pitching staffs (3.57).

-- The Brewers rank 14th in baseball in home runs surrendered (39 total, 1.1 per game).
+- Brewers pitchers combine to allow 43 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- His last time out came on Wednesday against the Colorado Rockies, when the right-hander went six innings, surrendering two earned runs while allowing seven hits.
+- His last time out was on Thursday against the Colorado Rockies, when the left-hander threw six innings, surrendering three earned runs while giving up six hits.

+- The 36-year-old has an ERA of 2.31, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.